Lanarkshire Philatelic Society

 He started with the CP's "Empress" (Atlantic route) ships which were renowned as the best, fastest and most luxurious ships on that route with many of the them being built by William Denny of Clydebank.
 He showed "wreck mail" relating the sinking of the "Ireland", in the St Lawrence Seaway, with the loss of some 3,000 lives.
 When Lord Allan resigned from the CP board ships of the Elder Dempster line were purchased to supplement the fleet.
 During WW2 CP's ships were requisitioned and returned, after the hostilities, with some German shipping which dated from before WW1.

-CP also ran North Pacific Ocean routes to Japan, Russia though its route to Australia and New Zealand (under the under the Canada-Australia Line) proved a failure.
+CP also ran North Pacific Ocean routes to Japan, Russia though its route to Australia and New Zealand (under the Canada-Australia Line name) proved a failure.
 CP also ran ships on the Great Lakes, and the "Inner Passage" route, from Vancouver to Alaska using their own ships, the "Princesses".
 Ian displayed much material relating to the ships including timetables, menus, & boarding and landing cards as well as philatelic covers bearing some rather scarce postmarks!

 Finally, Ian showed material relating the CP Airline, a venture which proved rather short lived.